ketansahils/LinearLogisticRegressionIntuition/README.md

 # LinearLogisticRegressionIntuition
-Some of my old notebooks to help understand and visualize
+Some of my notebooks to help understand and visualize
+  * Fisher Discriminant and splitting classes
-  * linear and logistic regression training.
+  * linear and logistic regression training
   * minimization of cost function
   * decision boundary

-Code in Python-2.7, Libraries - Matplotlib, Numpy, etc.
+Code in Python-2.7/3.6, Libraries - Matplotlib, Numpy, etc.